-1 This amount was the net of cash advances made to TruePoint, partially offset by charges from TruePoint.
+&lt;sup>1 This amount was the net of cash advances made to TruePoint to cover future exploration costs partially offset by charges from TruePoint.

 Amounts due to related parties are unsecured, non-interest-bearing, and have no formal terms of repayment.